otacode/public_fi_domains_and_registrars/README.md

 Please see the *generated* key in the JSON file.

 ## Schedule
-Updated at least weekly automatically.
+Updated at least monthly automatically after go live (Q2/20).

 ## More information
 More information from [otacode.com](https://otacode.com)